 Another issue that receives less attention is the concern that synthetic voices have the potential to reinforce voice-based gender stereotypes.
 The study by Shiramizu et al. (2022) presents evidence that social perceptions of synthetic voices is influenced by the same factors and power dynamics as the perception of human voices.
 Unsurprisingly, many companies already engage in voice marketing.

 Although often still small-scaled and exploratory in nature, more and more research is done on the perception of artificial voices.
-Can humans still distinguish between human and artificial voices?
+Can humans distinguish between human and artificial voices?
 Do AI-generated voices produce the Uncanny Valley phenomenon?
 This effect refers to the feelings of eeriness or discomfort that people experience when they encounter a synthetic entity such as a robot that closely resembles a human but is not quite perfect.
-And if so (to date, research is inconclusive), what does that implicate for, e.g., trust that people may have or not in the credibility of news that is presented by AI?
+If the Uncanny Valley effect is indeed at play (to date, research is inconclusive), what does that implicate for, e.g., trust that people may have or not in the credibility of news that is presented by AI?

 Of course, there’s so much more to explore.
 I want to highlight just one other aspect, namely that of how our brains react to artificial voices.
 A current research project suggests that while people aren’t able to tell human and AI voices apart, their brains respond differently!
 While human voices trigger neural responses related to empathy and memory, AI voices activate brain regions related to error detection and attention regulation.
 And Gong (2023) found that human voices induced a stronger reaction in the brain, compared to an AI synthesised voice newscast.
 Hence, he asks: Do AI voices reduce cognitive activity?

 While I am excited about future developments in artificial voice technology, I am also concerned because we know so little about how our brains react to these voices and about possible effects on communication with fellow human beings as well as with AI assistants.
-Therefore, and in line with my previous blogs, let’s not forget to reflect on our usage of these technologies and let us not become too dependent on them before it is too late.
+Therefore, and in line with my previous blogs, let’s keep reflecting on our usage of these technologies and don’t make them irreplaceable too soon.

 References